Accelerated Stochastic Algorithms for Convex-Concave Saddle-Point Problems: Strongly Convex : restart scheme and complexity analysis.

-We notice that the boundedness assumption on $D_\calX$ and $\Omega_{h_\calY}$, i.e., Assumption~\ref{assump:bounded}\ref{assump:bounded_sets}, is required by all the complexity results regrading both of the deterministic and stochastic restart schemes (i.e., Algorithms~\ref{algo:restart_det} and~\ref{algo:restart_stoc}).
-This assumption is common in the literature for deriving the convergence rate (or complexity) of the duality gap (see e.g.,~\citet{Juditsky_12a,Juditsky_12b}), and cannot be removed in general (for reasons detailed in Section~\ref{sec:rmk_assump}).
-However, since $f$ is $\mu$-strongly convex ($\mu>0$), in the following, we provide two ways to relax the assumption $D_\calX<+\infty$ in Algorithm~\ref{algo:restart_det}, by assuming that $D_\calY<+\infty$.
+We notice that the boundedness assumption on $\calX$ is required by all the complexity results regrading both of the deterministic and stochastic restart schemes (i.e., Algorithms~\ref{algo:restart_det} and~\ref{algo:restart_stoc}).
+Since $f$ is $\mu$-strongly convex ($\mu>0$), in the following, we provide two ways to relax the assumption $D_\calX<+\infty$ in Algorithm~\ref{algo:restart_det}, by assuming that $D_\calY<+\infty$.
+Note that this setting (i.e., $\mu>0$, $\calX$ is unbounded, and $\calY$ is bounded) occurs in many applications.
+For example, consider the three-composite optimization problem (see e.g.,~\citet{Zhao_19}):

+where recall from Section~\ref{sec:related_work} that $\rvA:\bbX\to\bbY^*$ is a linear operator, and $h^*:\bbY^*\to\bbR$ is $M_h$-Lipschitz on $\bbY^*$ ($M_h<+\infty$).
+Instances of this problem include graph-guided fused Lasso (with full-column-rank data matrix)~\citep{Kim_09} and elastic-net regularization~\citep{Zou_05}.
+Note that the problem in~\eqref{eq:three_composite} can be equivalently formulated into the SPP in~\eqref{eq:main}, with $\Phi(x,y)=\lranglet{\rvA x}{y}$, and $\calY = \dom h$.
+In addition, since $M_h<+\infty$, we see that $\calY$ is indeed bounded.